rzhade3/werobot/docs/DEVELOPMENT.md

 - Node.js 18+
 - Cloudflare account
-- GitHub Models API key (or OpenAI API key)
+- No API keys required!
+(Cloudflare AI is used by default)

 ## Local Development